Conservation International has leading experts in science, policy and partnerships.

 As Executive Vice President, Dr. Sebastian Troëng leads the Conservation Partnerships team that leverages public and private sector support to scale up conservation impacts benefiting nature, people and our global climate.

-Senior Vice President, Global Policy and Government Relations
+Senior Vice President, Global Policy and Government Affairs

-James Roth is Senior Vice President for Global Policy and Government Relations, overseeing Conservation International’s U.S. Government Relations and International Policy teams, as well as its Distinguished Fellows Program.
+James Roth is Senior Vice President for Global Policy and Government Affairs, overseeing Conservation International’s U.S. Government Affairs and International Policy teams, as well as its Distinguished Fellows Program.

 Senior Vice President, Africa Field Division